-All caregivers are concerned with how their loved ones with mental illness and/or developmental disabilities will manage if the caregiver is no longer able to care for them or after they are gone.
-Individual situations differ and there is no one size fits all.
+Over the last several months, caregivers have shared their concerns with MICA regarding the housing needs of their loved ones, and how their loved ones with mental illness and/or developmental disabilities will manage if the caregivers are no longer able to care for them, or after they are gone.